 Sir Donald is an impressive and obvious Matterhorn shaped peak that towers above its neighbors.
-The Northwest Ridge has been idolized by the book “50 Classic Climbs of North America” and for good reason.
+The Northwest Ridge climbing and mountaineering course has been idolized by the book “50 Classic Climbs of North America” and for good reason.
 Along with the Northwest ridges’ impressive appearance, it is also home to solid and exposed alpine rock climbing with incredible views throughout the Selkirk’s, Purcell’s and Rockies.

 Day 1: We will meet at the Yamnuska Office at 8:00 am for the trip.
 After checking equipment and food we will drive to Roger’s Pass where we will hike to the bivi site under Mount Sir Donald